 To the uninitiated it is easy to confuse a Diagram with a Model and it’s more than simple semantics.
 A Diagram that describes a set of discrete parts that make up a thing, a simplification (the reduction of something to fewer components); can easily be confused with a Metaphor that describes the possible effect of the thing, which is a distillation (the extraction of the essential meaning or most important aspects of its affect).

 Stop!
 Look out the window for a moment.
-Loosen you ombusher and shake your head.
-Concentrate!
-The thing commonly called Mathematical Modelling is NOT one thing.
-Most of the proponents wax on about little more than mapping variation in relatively static, repeatable processes under controlled conditions.
+Loosen your ombusher and shake your head, this is important.
+The thing commonly called Mathematical Modelling is NOT one thing, yet most of the proponents wax on about little more than mapping variation in relatively static, repeatable processes under controlled conditions.
 They are typically based on specifications that exclude all the normal characteristics of anything with signs of life, in favour of all kinds of crappy assumptions more suited to making the sums easier, than to explaining the thing.
-In other words, the conditionsct for the mathematics to work are controlled, or simplified to such an extent that they don’t actually exist in the real world.
+In other words, the conditions for the mathematics to work are controlled, or simplified to such an extent that they no longer represent anything that actually exists out in the real world.
 They are just flashy diagrams.
 Breathe, relax!

 George Box, a statistician, has been horribly misquoted for years.
 He said words to the effect of “all models are wrong, some are useful”.
 This phrase has been used to excuse the creation of shitty Models.
 In short, you cannot mathematically model the universe as it is, you can only model your assumptions about some part of it.
 For the longer version, I suggest reading Murray Gell-Mann.
 If your Model is wrong, then it is a poor demonstration of your assumptions.
 But some Models are right and are good predictors of how things actually behave.
 Their assumptions, the distillation of the most significant characteristics, are close enough to give a reasonable range of possible outcomes for any given set of constraints.
 A forecast that something is 60% likely to happen is still a good forecast if the thing doesn’t happen, because that was also 40% likely.
 What George meant was adding additional specificity to your Model will not make it more accurate.
 The Metaphor is finding the signal in the noise.